Creating a Scene

 2. The action callback inside Node 1 is then invoked.
 This will set the name of the node to “I am a parent!” and then it will create node 2: Node().

-3. Node 2 action callback is then invoked and sets it’s name to “I am a child!”.
+3. Node 2 action callback is then invoked and sets its name to “I am a child!”.

 6. Node 3 is created: Node().